ConsumerDataStandardsAustralia/standards/slate/source/includes/obsolete/get-metrics-v3.html.md

 Support for this version is not required for Data Holders going live on, or after, 1st November 2023.

-Other Data Holders **MAY** retire this version from the earlier of **13th May 2023** or from the time ACCC announce that they no longer call this version.
+Other Data Holders **MAY** retire this version from the earlier of **13th May 2024** or from the time the ACCC announce that they no longer call this version.

 ## Get Metrics